English / Español

 - Restrooms and drinking fountains are inside by the Ocean Discovery Store and outside on Hovden Way.

-- The group picnic area is outside, behind the bus loading zone.
+- The group picnic area is outside on the recreation trail.